kenta-shimizu/property/README.md

 # property

-building ...

 This library is similar to JavaFX "javafx.beans.property".
-Includes Setter/Getter/Obserser and Number/Comparative/Logical compution.
+Includes Setter/Getter/Observer and Number/Comparative/Logical compution.
 Require Java8 or later.

 ## Build new instance.